mtellal/bgp/doc.md

 Reminder: A bridge interface forward the packages that match certain MAC address (layer 2, MAC table etc...)

+### Create a VXLAN on eth1

+ip  link add vxlan10 type vxlan10 id 10 dev eth1 remote x.x.x.x dtsport 4789 -
+A vxlan is created on the eth1 interface with a vtep defined to

 ### VXLAN - Virtualized eXtensible Local Area Network